DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/diagnostics/otel/metrics.md

 ### Metrics in the UI
 The [UI in your IdentityServer host]({{< ref "/ui/" >}}) can instrument these events to measure activities that occur during interactive flows, such as user login and logout.
-The These events are not instrumented by the IdentityServer middleware or services because they are the responsibility of the UI.
+These events are not instrumented by the IdentityServer middleware or services because they are the responsibility of the UI.
 Our templated UI does instrument these events, and you can alter and add metrics as needed to the UI in your context.